An epic contest

 Napoleon began the battle with an assault of large-scale cannon fire.
 Soon after, he launched the attack on Wellington's most well-defended garrison.

-Led by Napoleon's brother, 5000 troops advanced on Hougoumont.
-They far outnumbered the 1500 British holed up inside but its walls made it a strong fortress – Wellington's guards were able to fire at the French through holes in the walls who were sitting targets.
+Led by Napoleon's brother, 5,000 troops advanced on Hougoumont.
+They outnumbered the 1,500 British holed up inside but its walls made it a strong fortress – Wellington's guards were able to fire through holes in the walls at the French who were sitting targets.
 Nevertheless, Napoleon launched attacks at Hougoumont all day.
 At 12.30 they broke open the gates but the British quickly closed them again, trapping 40 French soldiers inside.
-They slaughtered all but one – an 11 year old drummer boy.
+They slaughtered all but one – an 11-year-old drummer boy.

 No troops but the British could have held Hougoumont and only the best of them at that.